BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

     - Complete and commit your changes to your feature branch.
     - Raise a PR for your feature branch against `develop` for approval.
 - Once approved, merge your feature branch in to `develop`.
-    - Wait for the github action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
+    - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
 - When the release candidate is ready it can be merged to `main`.
-    - Wait for the github action to generate the `view/frontend/web/js/checkout/dist` directory before the final step:
+    - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before the final step:
 - [Create a new release and tag](#creating-a-release-and-tag) from `main` as the new version.

 For hotfixes to the current main tag: